alasca-association/tarook/docs/user/guide/vault/vault.rst

 In order to migrate a cluster to host its own vault, the following prerequisites are necessary:

--  Case 1: Migrating from a development or other Vault

 -  The cluster has been deployed or migrated to use another Vault (the *source Vault*).
 This can be the development Vault setup provided with Tarook.

 -  The *source Vault* instance uses Raft.

 -  A sufficient amount of unseal key shares to unseal the *source Vault* are known.

--  Case 2: Migrating a cluster which is not upgraded to use Vault yet to use itself as Vault.

-   -  The cluster has not been upgraded to use Vault yet.

 -  No Vault has been deployed with Tarook inside the cluster yet.